zer2/Fantasy-Basketball--in-progress-/readme.md

 Every fantasy basketball dabbler has come across Z-scores at some point.
 They are cornerstones of how player value is quantified across categories, allowing for the creation of objective ranking lists based on actual performance.
 Drafters who are inexperienced or simply don’t have the time to do their own research rely on these rankings to make sensible picks, and even dedicated drafters may use them as a starting point.

-One would expect that such a widely used metric has a strong theoretical foundation- I certainly did when I first started looking into fantasy basketball rankings.
+One would expect such a widely used metric to have a strong theoretical foundation- I certainly did when I first started looking into fantasy basketball rankings.
 But the reality is that there is not much to support Z-scores besides intuition and years of orthodoxy.

 I believe that while Z-scores are a sensible heuristic, they are fundamentally flawed and far from the optimal ranking system.
 I wrote a paper to that effect earlier this month, which is available [here](https://arxiv.org/abs/2307.02188).
 Some readers may be interested in it.
 The code used to investigate the papers' hypotheses is included in this GitHub repository.